roddle/AlanProjectTemplate/README.md

-# Fabric - One Step Project
+# Alan - One Step Project

-You have downloaded a One Step project template.
+You have downloaded a One Step project template for the Alan Application Platform.
 To get started:

 - run the start.sh script in a terminal (with bash, see below)